DerHary/PHP-Password-Generator/README.md

 ![Screenshot](https://raw.githubusercontent.com/DerHary/PasswordGenerator/refs/heads/main/img/screenshot.jpg)

 ## 💡 Usage
+Use on the hosted, ready to use Version from here: https://aschi.at/pwdgen/

+Or host your own:
 1. Deploy on a PHP-enabled web server.
 2. Open in your browser.
 3. Adjust sliders, special character checkboxes, and language – then click **Generate**.